 Such websites hide their premium content behind a paywall.

 So if you are an expert in something, you can also start a membership website and hide your expertise behind a paywall.

 But you need to make sure that what you’re providing behind a paywall is worth the money.
 Otherwise, you’ll see a decline in your subscriber growth.

-Most of such sites try to sell their high-ticket products by keeping the entry fee low.
+Most sites try to sell their high-ticket products by keeping the entry fee low.

 And that’s where they make most of their money.